ESE & Additional Services

 Occupational & Physical Therapy Program

-Occupational Therapy and Physical Therapy (OT/PT) are services provided to students with disabilities in order to enable them to access their curriculum and benefit from their special education services.
+Occupational Therapy and Physical Therapy (OT/PT) are services provided for students with disabilities in order to enable them to access their curriculum and benefit from their special education services.
 OT and PT are provided as a direct or indirect service through a continuum of services utilizing a collaborative, integrated approach that may include, but is not limited to the following:

 - Direct support for the student to access educational activities and the school environment